Feature-Based Software Design Pattern Detection: Study Design

 \textbf{Cross-Validation:} Cross-Validation is a resampling procedure that is used to evaluate the machine learning models on a data sample.
-For evaluating our machine learning model, we have used the \textit{Stratified K-Fold Cross-Validation} (SK-Fold CV) procedure.
-The K-Fold Cross Validation is type of Cross-Validation that involves involves randomly dividing the set of observations into K groups, or folds of approximately equal size~\citep{James:2013}.
+We have used the \textit{Stratified K-Fold Cross-Validation} (SK-Fold CV) procedure for evaluating our machine learning model.
+The K-Fold Cross Validation is a type of Cross-Validation that involves randomly dividing the set of observations into K groups, or folds of approximately equal size~\citep{James:2013}.
 Normally, the first fold is treated as a validation set, and the method is fit on the remaining K minus 1 folds.
 A value of K=10 is the recommended value for k-fold cross-validation in the field of applied machine learning~\citep{kuhn:2013}, thus, we have used 10 folds per cross validation to validate our machine learning model.
-As there is a variation in sample size for each instance of design pattern in our corpus, it is important that each fold contains same percentage of each design pattern instance to have fair prediction.
-Stratification is variation of traditional K-Fold CV which is defined by \citep{kuhn:2013} as \textit{'the splitting of data into folds ensuring that each fold has the same proportion of observations with a given categorical value'} that is pattern instances for our model.
+As there is a variation in sample size for each instance of design pattern in our corpus, it is important that each fold contains the same percentage of each design pattern instance to have fair prediction.
+Stratification is a variation of traditional K-Fold CV which is defined by \citep{kuhn:2013} as \textit{'the splitting of data into folds ensuring that each fold has the same proportion of observations with a given categorical value'} that is pattern instances for our model.
 Figure~\ref{fig:kcv} illustrates our K-Fold Stratification procedure using 90/10 train test splits on the DPD$_F$ corpus.

-\textbf{Resolving Class Imbalance:} An imbalanced dataset is a dataset where the number of data points per class differs, resulting in a heavily biased machine learning model that will not be able to learn the minority class.
-When this imbalanced ratio is not so heavily skewed toward one class, many machine learning models can handle them.
-Looking at the distribution of design pattern instances in our DPD$_F$ corpus in Section~\ref{subsubsec:data_col}, the difference is minimal and our DFD$_F$ machine learning classifier handled it well.
-However, to reduce the bias further and improve the results, we have applied data oversampling technique using SMOTE.
-SMOTE is an oversampling algorithm that relies on the concept of nearest neighbours to create the synthetic data~\citep{Chawla:2002}.